Examples on how to deploy Antidote via Kubernetes can be found here.

 A startupProbe.
 The one specified in the example checks wether the port at antidote-pb is opened for tcp or not.
 For the probe to be successful, the port has to be opened for two consecutive calls.
 After 60 failures the pod will be marked as 'not ready' and the probe will not be continued.

 Some env variables.
-In the example the NODE_NAME is set to "antidote@$(POD_IP)".
-That will allow the creation of an antidote data center, as it allows for cluster internal communication between antidote instances (Note that each pod can be reached through its ip, but only inside the cluster).
+In the example the NODE_NAME is set to "antidote@$(HOST_NAME).serviceName" (where serviceName is the specified name of the headlessService as in the spec-field 'serviceName').
+That will allow the creation of an antidote data center, as it allows for cluster internal communication between antidote instances.

 VolumeClaimTemplates tell kubernetes which storage each pod of this StatefulSet shall bind.
 For antidote we would like each pod (antidote instance) to bind a persistent local storage here, since we want the storage to be on the same node as the instance.
 This can be done in kubernetes through LocalPersistentVolumes.